zsabbagh/dd2480-assignment-4-plus/README.md

 This is really an issue on use rather than design problem, i.e. that the user should have a sufficient understanding of using the library before logging such 'distinct' messages.

+Below are further benefits and drawbacks of the current implementation, when seen from different Alpha's within the SEMAT kernel framework.

+### Requirements Alpha

+The benefits of the current solution, when seen from the perspective of requirements, is that it fulfils all specified technical requirements.
+Since testing is extensive and coverage is 100%, one could argue that the algorithms are correct and thoroughly tested, which again is another requirement.
+Further potential requirements are the [way of contributing](https://loguru.readthedocs.io/en/stable/project/contributing.html), which arguably are fulfilled to the extent seen appropriate.
+The loose coupling of the class `Limiter` to the main class `Logger` is also beneficial in seen of more general software engineering practices.

+There are several potential drawbacks, as mentioned earlier.
+One is the fact that testing has not been done on co-routines and concurrent threads, which arguably is less convenient and possibly redundant when testing the actual class `Limiter`.
+It might be necessary to implement locks to prevent data races, but as this has not been part of the main requirements, this has not been highly prioritised.
+This is one drawback, or rather *potential* lack of functionality.

+### Software System Alpha

+When seen from this Alpha, loose coupling towards the already existing classes and functions is preferred.
+The reason for this, is that it for each stakeholder (including the owner of the project), user, and contributor, a separate class for the work improves the overview of the work.
+Unit testing becomes easier and verification that the requirements are fulfilled becomes arguably more doable.
+Further, the very least modifications have been done in regards to the `master` branch, which could be seen in the [diff.txt](diff.txt) file.

+Problems with the current implementation, when seen from this perspective, might be a matter of naming and such practices.
+Currently, for example, the input parameters in the `Logger` class are separate in the form of `limit`, which is the count limit, `interval` which specifies the time interval, and `overflow_msg`, which specifies the message to be received when the limit is reached.
+There might be thoughts and ideas on how one could do this differently, but these are minor modifications and really is something that one could hold a discussion about in the open source project.

+### Opportunity & Stakeholder Alpha

+These two Alphas are combined since the benefits of the current solution concern both of them.
+The main benefit is exactly the refactoring of the solution to a separate class.
+For each stakeholder, and for impact on future work on the project (the value here is seen as an opportunity), such loose coupling and also high cohesion of the purpose of each class is valued highly.
+When such separate and well defined functionalities are refactored to separate classes, such in this case the `Logger` and `Limiter`, it is very easy to abstract away such functionality and continue the work on the project as an *outsider* (i.e. someone with very little previous knowledge of the project).
+If one can entrust the previous work and rely on that it is properly tested, which gets much easier when something is a separate class, it gets much more feasible to also start contributing and expanding the project.

+Whether the actual solution holds the exact same standard as the owner (Delgan) would want, it is hard to tell, so there might obviously be some areas of improvement.
+However, I truly believe that the design choices made in this solution is beneficial for the stakeholders (users, contributors, etc) and therefore drawbacks are a matter of further discussion and input from such stakeholders.

 ## 7. Something Remarkable